 SEO stands for search engine optimization.
 It is a practice that uses several tools and strategies to change an e-commerce website’s ranking in search engine results.
 At one point in time, it was based primarily on keywords used on a website to direct people searching for a specific topic to websites that contain the same words.
 Today, it depends on so much more.

-Many eCommerce operations are turning to PPC advertising as a way of building sales, and it works.
+Many e-commerce operations are turning to PPC advertising as a way of building sales, and it works.
 Several things must be in place to make sure it works, however.
-For instance, landing pages of your store must be relevant and attractive, and the ads must display a compelling message that gives a reason to click.
+For instance, the landing pages of your store must be relevant and attractive, and the ads must display a compelling message that gives a reason to click.

 So, if the two strategies can affect one another, how do you choose between search engine optimization and pay-per-click advertising?
 Hopefully, this analysis of the benefits of each strategy will help you decide.